quasarframework/quasar-ui-qcalendar/docs/src/pages/help/migration-guide.md

 This means you get better in-editor auto-completion support amongst many other advantages.

 ## New Calendar
-Just quickly, for information purposes, there is a new QCalendarTask component for writing timesheet and gantt-like calendars.
+Just quickly, for information purposes, there is a new QCalendarTask component for writing timesheets and Gantt-like calendars.
 This component is still actively being worked on (at the time this document was being written).
 So, just a heads up.

 ## Calendar Types
 Previously, the actual QCalendar component was a wrapper around other calendar components.
 You could specify which component-type to use via the `view` property (ex: `month`, `week`, `agenda`, etc).
 There were a LOT of different views.
 These components have now been made available on an individual basis.
 This is better for tree-shaking.